 Perhaps one of the most powerful insights produced by Anders's method of exaggeration and by his vision of an obsolete modernity animated by shame at man's inferiority before his products concerns violence.
-Analysing the My Lai massacre carried out by US Infantry soldiers in Vietnam in 1968, Anders begins by noting the moral discrepancy that technowar has normalised, whereby it is permitted for the technical apparatus centred on aerial warfare (cluster bombing, napalm, defoliation, Agent Orange) to exercise a brutality which it is not (officially) permitted to individual soldiers directly to carry out.
-This is what Anders call the gap between human morality and that of the apparatus The crime of My Lai is the ethical index of a pathological revolt against this lag that obtains between the violence accorded to our machines and the one that is licit for us humans.
-It is on the background of the basic condition of Promethean shame that the categorical imperative behind My Lai can reveal itself not as stop your machines from operating according to maxims that could not be those of your actions but instead as calmly carry out everything that does not contradict the maxims of the apparatus in which you are inserted, and affirm your ability to act in this way For Anders, My Lai is an epochal event, because after the indirect hecatomb of Hiroshima it presents a new stage in the man-machine nexus, the retranslation of indirect into direct action, the attempt to appropriate the morality of the machine into that of mennot in order to supplant or destroy machines, but to match their violence, to become sicut machinae.
-Anders description of the US soldiers at My Lai can double as a diagnosis of the futurists' dreamt of metallization of the human body: They did not want to survive as men to a desired destruction of machines, but on the contrary as parts of machines to the desired and even invoked destruction of the human world The man-machine nexus of reactionary (or revolutionary-conservative modernism) can be viewed in this light as the violent (and ultimately desperate) attempt to catch up with the machine.
+Analyzing the My Lai massacre carried out by US Infantry soldiers in Vietnam in 1968, Anders begins by noting the moral discrepancy that technowar has normalized, whereby it is permitted for the technical apparatus centered on aerial warfare (cluster bombing, napalm, defoliation, Agent Orange) to exercise a brutality which it is not (officially) permitted to individual soldiers directly to carry out.
+This is what Anders calls the “gap between human morality and that of the apparatus” (UA2, 269).
+The crime of My Lai is the ethical index of a pathological revolt against this lag that obtains between the violence accorded to “our” machines and the one that is licit for us humans.
+It is on the background of the basic condition of Promethean shame that the categorical imperative behind My Lai can reveal itself not as “stop your machines from operating according to maxims that could not be those of your actions” but instead as “calmly carry out everything that does not contradict the maxims of the apparatus in which you are inserted, and affirm your ability to act in this way.”
+For Anders, My Lai is an epochal event, because after the “indirect” hecatomb of Hiroshima it presents a new stage in the man-machine nexus, the retranslation of indirect into direct action, the attempt to appropriate the “morality” of the machine into that of men—not in order to supplant or destroy machines, but to match their violence, to become sicut machinae.
+Anders’s description of the US soldiers at My Lai can double as a diagnosis of the futurists' “dreamt of metallization of the human body”: “They did not want to survive as men to a desired destruction of machines, but on the contrary as parts of machines to the desired and even invoked destruction of the human world” (UA2, 270).
+The man-machine nexus of reactionary (or revolutionary-conservative modernism) can be viewed in this light as the violent (and ultimately desperate) attempt to catch up with the machine.

-Beneath the mechanisms of shame and its repercussions (which we could combine with those of shock and its shields, as identified by Poggi) there is a deeper argument in what Anders calls the Promethean gap (Gefälle could also be translated as lag or incline), a moral, cognitive and even ontological argument about the incapacity of our faculties to represent, imagine, and articulate the effects of our praxis, of our production.
+Beneath the mechanisms of shame and its repercussions (which we could combine with those of shock and its shields, as identified by Poggi) there is a deeper argument in what Anders calls the Promethean gap (Gefälle could also be translated as lag or incline), a moral, cognitive, and even ontological argument about the incapacity of our faculties to represent, imagine, and articulate the effects of our praxis, of our production.
 The most effective statement of Anders's doctrine is actually to be found in his sole English-language book to date, the exchange of letters with Claude Eatherly.
-It appears in a brief essay entitled Commandments in the Atomic Age which he sends to the US airman, where he writes of
+It appears in a brief essay entitled “Commandments in the Atomic Age” which he sends to the US airman, where Anders writes of